statelyai/xstate/docs/guides/transitions.md

 ::: tip

-When eventless transitions are checked, their guards are evaluated repeatedly until all of them return false, or a transition with target is validated.
+When eventless transitions are checked, their guards are evaluated repeatedly until all of them return `false` or a transition with `target` is validated.
 Every time some guard evaluates to `true` during this process, its associated actions are going to be executed once.
-Thus it is possible that during a single microtask some transitions without targets are executed multiple times.
+Thus it is possible that during a single microtask, some transitions without targets are executed multiple times.
-This contrasts with common transitions, where always maximum one transition can be taken.
+This contrasts with common transitions, where always a maximum of one transition can be taken.

 :::